Search Expands for Victims of Indonesian Plane Crash

 Capt.
 Afwan, who uses one name, began his career as an air force Hercules pilot and had several decades of flying experience.
 He was known as a devout Muslim and preacher.
 The co-pilot, Diego Mamahit, was equally qualified.

-Nurcahyo Utomo, an investigator with Indonesia’s National Transportation Safety Committee, said the crew did not declare an emergency or report any technical problems before the plane nosedived into the sea.
+Nurcahyo Utomo, an investigator with Indonesia’s National Transportation Safety Committee, said the crew did not declare an emergency or report any technical problems before the plane plunged into the sea.

 He said investigators are working to read the data from the flight data recorder that was salvaged earlier and tracks information such as airspeed, altitude and vertical acceleration in an attempt to determine the cause of the crash.